wp-plugins/ns-seo-custom-fields/README.txt

 == Changelog ==

+= 2.1.4 =
+* Added bugfix / enhancement for more accurate keyword counting in the Yoast "General" preview panel

 = 2.1.3 =
 * Added link detection in custom fields (so links will be counted properly for Yoast's "outbound links" stat)
 * Updated for compatibility with latest version of WP SEO by Yoast (>=1.5.4)